Are you looking for a profession that places you as a key member of the patient's team?

 The profession requires judgment, critical thinking, and the ability to provide appropriate health-care services.
-Sonographers are highly skilled professionals qualified by technological education to provide patient services using diagnostic ultrasound under the supervision of a doctor of medicine or osteopathy.
+Sonographers are highly skilled professionals qualified by technological education.
+They provide patient services using diagnostic ultrasound under the supervision of a doctor of medicine or osteopathy.

 A sonographer may provide this service in a variety of medical settings where the physician is responsible for the use and interpretation of ultrasound procedures.
 Sonographers assist physicians in gathering sonographic data necessary to reach diagnostic decisions.
 The diagnostic medical sonographer is able to:

 - Obtain, review, and integrate pertinent patient history and supporting clinical data to facilitate optimum diagnostic results.

 - Perform appropriate procedures and record anatomical, pathological, and/or physiological data for interpretation by a physician.